|Elliott Sound Products||Audio Designs With Opamps - 2|

 A quick word about Q. In both cases above, resonance is at 159Hz.
-The reactance of either the inductor (Xl) or capacitor (Xc) at this frequency is 100 ohms, so with a 1k series resistance (parallel resonance) or 10 ohm shunt resistance (for series resonance), the circuit Q will be 10.
+The reactance of both the inductor (Xl) or capacitor (Xc) at this frequency is 100 ohms, so with a 1k series resistance (parallel resonance) or 10 ohm series resistance (series resonance), the circuit Q will be 10.
+Resonance is defined as that frequency where the capacitive and inductive reactances are equal.
 The reactance can be calculated from ....

 Part 1 Part 3

 I have used various references while compiling this article, with most coming from my own accumulated knowledge.
 Some of this accumulated knowledge is directly due to the following publications:

 National Semiconductor Linear Applications (I and II), published by National Semiconductor